 In teaching, storytelling allows teachers to tell a story of knowledge engagingly.
 Imagine that you are learning through listening to a story.
-For sure, because you want to hear the end of the story, you will try best not to miss any word.
+For sure, because you want to hear the end of the story, you will try your best not to miss any word.
 The innovation of this method lies not only in the content but also in how it is presented.

 This example demonstrates the typical role of storytelling in representing knowledge in an interesting way.
 It delivers knowledge about mindfulness & how to mediate depression that is usually difficult to teach kids.

 So if you can take advantage of storytelling, you will get students to concentrate on learning without them even noticing!
 We believe that storytelling will make it hard for students to lose their interest and attention once they have engaged in the story.

 Animation is now found so widely because many people believe that it can help learners come to understand complex ideas more easily.